molily/molily.de/_posts/2017-12-21-robust-javascript.md

 ### Graceful Degradation

-In the context of web development, <dfn>Graceful Degradation</dfn> means building a full-featured website, than adding fallbacks for clients that lack certain capabilities.
+In the context of web development, <dfn>Graceful Degradation</dfn> means building a full-featured website, then adding fallbacks for clients that lack certain capabilities.

 A website starts with a large, fixed set of features and, consequently, a large set of requirements.
 The client may not meet a requirement, so a feature depending on it may not be available.
 If a requirement is not met, the site does not break, but handles the situation gracefully.
 For example, it falls back to a simpler version.